655 Park Avenue: Building

-655 Park Avenue is designed in the Georgian architectural style, with a limestone base on the lower floors, and brick masonry on the upper floors.
+655 Park Avenue is designed in the Georgian architectural style, featuring a limestone base on the lower floors and brick masonry on the upper floors.
 The building is centered around a courtyard garden facing Park Avenue.
-The building's staggered height design, perhaps unique among Park Avenue co-ops of its era, was a result of restrictions placed on the developer by a syndicate of owners of nearby mansions who sold the land on which 655 Park Avenue was built.
+Its staggered height design, which may be unique among Park Avenue co-ops of its time, resulted from restrictions imposed on the developer by a syndicate of owners of nearby mansions who sold the land for the building.
 This "Battle for Suitable Scale at 655 Avenue" is described in Andrew Alpern's book Historic Manhattan Apartment Houses.
-The 11-story main mid-block building has an 8-story wing on 67th Street and a 7-story wing on 68th Street.
-It has a duplex penthouse with a 3,000-square-foot roof terrace and lower terraces atop the 68th Street and 67th Street wings.
-655 Park Avenue has entrances on 67th Street and 68th Street and full-time doormen and elevator operators.
+The 11-story main mid-block building includes an 8-story wing on 67th Street and a 7-story wing on 68th Street.
+It also features a duplex penthouse with a 3,000-square-foot roof terrace, as well as lower terraces on the 68th Street and 67th Street wings.
+The building has entrances on both 67th and 68th Streets and employs full-time doormen and elevator operators.